 The Tragedy of the Commons

-For example, from the surface, it may look like we have a lot of specific resources.
-There are a lot of fish on the coast, or there might be a lot of plants in the wild.
-As a result, everyone simply takes what they need because they think there is always plenty left over.
+For example, from the surface, it may seem that we have many specific resources.
+There are many fish on the coast, or there might be many plants in the wild.
+As a result, everyone takes what they need because they think plenty is always left over.

-Unfortunately, if everyone does the same thing, problems will start to develop.
-If everyone takes a lot of fish from the ocean, or if everyone strips valuable resources from the soil, the rate at which the resource grows will be slower than the rate at which it is removed.
+Unfortunately, if everyone does the same thing, problems will develop.
+If everyone takes a lot of fish from the ocean or strips valuable resources from the soil, the rate at which the resource grows will be slower than the rate at which it is removed.
 If nothing changes, the resource will eventually disappear altogether.

 Why the Exploitation of Animals Takes Place: Reasons Behind Habitat Destruction

-Before we can stop overexploitation and overharvesting, it is important to take a look at some of the biggest reasons why these problems have emerged.
+Before stopping overexploitation and overharvesting, it is important to look at some of the biggest reasons why these problems have emerged.
 Some of the biggest reasons why natural resources are exploited to dangerous levels include:

 Shortage of Resources Locally

-One of the biggest reasons why overexploitation takes place is that there is a significant shortage of resources locally available.
-What this means is that there are some parts of the world that do not have enough food to feed their starving populations.
+One of the biggest reasons for overexploitation is a significant shortage of locally available resources.
+This means that some parts of the world do not have enough food to feed their starving populations.

 This leads to the overexploitation of natural resources, including plants and animals.
 What happens in one portion of the world can impact another portion of the world.